rowbot-weisguy/rowbot-weisguy.github.io/_src/_posts/2016-05-14-evolving-past-killing.md

 be raised and slaughtered.
 I think it's a dated approach to meat production with negative impacts on our health and our environment.

-Besides, killing animals sounds pretty shitty.
+Besides, killing animals seems pretty shitty.

 What do you think?